Affiliate Disclosure: Some links in this post are affiliate links. We may earn a small commission at no extra cost to you. Thanks for your support!

 vibrant colour sunset setting in amongst the river in Fukuoka, Japan

 Fukuoka is a vibrant city located on the southern island of Kyushu, Japan.
-Known for its warm climate, beaches, modern shopping malls, ancient temples, rich history, and lively atmosphere, Fukuoka offers a unique blend of modern and traditional attractions.
+Known for its warm climate, beaches, modern shopping malls, ancient temples, rich history, and lively atmosphere, Fukuoka offers a unique blend of contemporary and traditional attractions.

 Sitting at a population of over 1.6 million people, Fukuoka is the largest city on the island of Kyushu and has plenty to offer visitors.
-The city is well connected, with an international airport and excellent transportation networks, making it easily accessible for travelers.
+The city is well-connected, with an international airport and excellent transportation networks, making it easily accessible for travelers.

-Fukuoka boasts a wide range of attractions, from historic landmarks to contemporary modern shopping districts.
+Fukuoka boasts a wide range of attractions, from historic landmarks to contemporary shopping districts.
 The most famous attraction in the city is the Fukuoka Castle Ruins, which provides a glimpse into the city’s feudal past.

 Foodies will love visiting Fukuoka; the culinary scene here is exceptional.
 The city is renowned for its rich and flavorful tonkotsu ramen.
 As you walk around the city, you’ll find countless restaurants and food stalls offering it.
 Besides the city’s famous ramen, you’ll find gyoza, grilled meat skewers, the freshest seafood, and much more!